 A Natural Approach

-For adult foot problems, it’s usually possible to treat existing ailments without surgeries, medication, and injections, though, unfortunately, this approach is not often practiced in mainstream medicine.
+For adult foot problems, it’s usually possible to treat existing ailments without surgeries, medications, or injections, though, unfortunately, this approach is not often practiced in mainstream medicine.
 A more natural treatment approach to common foot problems involves understanding and respecting the inherent integrity of the foot and the physiology of weight-bearing movement.
-Your foot is naturally and brilliantly designed for optimal standing and locomotion if it is allowed to function the way nature intended.
-Conventional footwear actually hinders your natural foot structure and function, and, over time, this can cause many problems in your feet and the rest of your body’s structures.
+Your foot is naturally and brilliantly designed for optimal standing, walking, running, jumping, and climbing if it is allowed to function the way nature intended.
+Conventional footwear actually hinders your natural foot structure and function, and, over time, this can cause many problems in your feet and the rest of your body.
 But why is this so?

 Rediscovering Healthy Foot Anatomy

 Notice the shape of a young child’s foot.
 Which part of the foot is the widest?
 The ends of the toes, of course!
 Universally!
 Now, look at an adult’s foot.
 In almost every adult, the widest part of the foot is at the ball.
 Why is there such a difference in foot shape between young children and adults?
 Is it just a normal process of growth and development?
 The answer is no.

 Observe the shape of most adult footwear.
 Notice that the widest part of the shoe is at the ball, and notice how the toe box tapers toward your foot’s midline.
 The similarity of adult foot shape and shoe shape is not a coincidence.
 Almost everyone in the Western world spends a majority of their waking hours in shoes.
 This starts even before children are able to walk.
 Years and years of weight-bearing activity (standing, walking, hiking, running, etc.) in conventional footwear causes the shape of your feet to change.
 Your feet deform to fit your shoes.
 This transformation has hugely negative implications for adults.